yelkar-snehal/javascript-practise/jsConceptual/thisOperator.md

 - this value depends on how the function is called(runtime binding)
 - arrow functions' this refers to the enclosing objects' lexical context
 - side note: function inside an object is called a method
+- In the constructor function, this has no value.
+The value of this will become the new object when a new object is created.